 Winemaker Sam Scott founded La Prova in 2008; the culmination of two decades spent working both internationally and in South Australia.
 He developed a natural affinity with Italian grape varieties early and came to see Australia as the ideal place for growing them, especially as temperatures rise.

-Our winemaking focusses on careful cultivation in the vineyard and fastidious selection of the right day to pick.
+The winemaking focusses on careful cultivation in the vineyard and fastidious selection of the right day to pick.
 The day you pick is the day you make your wine!
 Fruit is sourced from vineyards best suited to each variety; largely from the varied topography of the Adelaide Hills, but from farther afield too including Prosecco from King Valley and Nero d’Avola from McLaren Vale.

 We see growers as our most important collaborators and have forged strong relationships with these highly-skilled producers, many of whom share an appreciation for rusticity and tannin and have planted their vineyards accordingly.